MicrosoftDocs/dynamics-365-customer-engagement/ce/customer-service/create-workstreams.md

 ---
 title: "Create workstreams in Customer Service | MicrosoftDocs"
-description: "Use this topic to understand how to create workstreams for unified routing in Customer Service and Omnichannel for Customer Service apps." ms.date: 04/04/2022
+description: "Use this article to understand how to create workstreams for unified routing in Customer Service and Omnichannel for Customer Service apps." ms.date: 05/25/2022
 author: neeranelli
 ms.author: nenellim
 manager: shujoshi